Share your experiences of children’s cancer or tumour care

 - Yours and your child’s personal information will not be shared with anyone unless required by law, where there is a clear overriding public interest, or if something you or your child says indicates that you or your child are at risk of immediate harm.

-What will happen to the information that I or my child share?
+What will happen to the information that my child or I share?

-NHS England and Improvement and Picker comply with the General Data Protection Regulation (GDPR).
+NHS England and Picker comply with the UK General Data Protection Regulation (UK GDPR).
 Picker also complies with the Market Research Society’s (MRS) Code of Conduct by maintaining certifications from the International Standardisation of Organisations.
 Any sensitive or confidential material is stored securely in line with our data protection policy.

-NHS England and Improvement’s Privacy Notice (https://www.england.nhs.uk/contact-us/privacy-notice/) describes how NHS England and Improvement use personal data and explains how you can contact us and invoke your rights as a data subject.
+NHS England’s Privacy Notice (https://www.england.nhs.uk/contact-us/privacy-notice/) describes how NHS England use personal data and explains how you can contact us and invoke your rights as a data subject.
 We will process your information in accordance with the requirements of the Data Protection Act 2018.

-If you have any questions or concerns, please contact the NHS England and Improvement Insight & Feedback team: firstname.lastname@example.org.
+If you have any questions or concerns, please contact the NHS England Insight & Feedback team: email@example.com.

-If you have any questions relating to data protection, please contact NHS England and Improvement’s Data Protection Office: email@example.com.
+If you have any questions relating to data protection, please contact NHS England Data Protection Office: firstname.lastname@example.org.

-You have the right to make a complaint against NHS England and Improvement regarding data protection issues with the Information Commissioner’s Office: https://ico.org.uk/concerns/.
+You have the right to make a complaint against NHS England regarding data protection issues with the Information Commissioner’s Office: https://ico.org.uk/concerns/.